roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-21 ****** byCathartico© Immediately, the stench overwhelmed the ginger slut.
+Immediately, the stench overwhelmed the ginger slut.
 His overall reeked of petrol like an entire garage.
 The smell was so aggressive that it stung in her nose and made her nauseous.

  Vanessa struggled in her bonds to get away from the reek.
 But to no avail.
 She only succeeded in stretching her leashed fleshcans further out of proportions.
 The red-haired hooker's disgusted reaction didn't remain hidden to the guy though.